grammyjs/website/site/docs/plugins/files.md

 </CodeGroupItem>
 </CodeGroup>

-You can pass a string with a file path to `download` if you don't want to create a temporary file.
+You can pass a string with a file path to `download` if you don’t want to create a temporary file.
 Just do `await file.download('/path/to/file')`.

 If you only want to get the URL of the file so you can download it yourself, use `file.getUrl`.